 Tree activity varies across the year depending on its type, so it’s important to identify the trees that are growing near your home.
 Deciduous trees, for example, hibernate in winter and re-grow in spring.
 This lifecycle means their water demand is often highest during drier months, which has the effect of increasing the magnitude of soil shrinkage.

 A tree’s physical characteristics can determine how much moisture its root system is likely to absorb, but it’s not always just in relation to its overall size.
 Research into a tree’s influence on ground conditions has indicated that it is the leaf area of the tree rather than its height that ultimately determines its moisture demand.
 Therefore, thick or tall trees aren’t always the culprit for dry soil; it’s the amount of foliage that can indicate how much water a tree needs to sustain itself.

 Roads, footpaths, and larger scale developments with limited green space can also prevent moisture from reaching the soil underneath.
 This lack of permeability can cause dry soil conditions and may force tree roots to draw on the limited moisture available, intensifying soil shrinkage and ground movement.
 This is common in urban areas where trees are planted for aesthetic or ‘greenscaping’ purposes, without considering the degree of exposed soil and abundance of moisture.

-The risk of roots affecting the structural integrity of your home should not be a barrier to planting trees or moving to an area where trees are in abundance.
-Understanding tree behaviours and their relationship with the surrounding environment can help to manage their influence and reduce the likelihood of damage to the home.
+The risk of roots affecting the structural integrity of your property should not be a barrier to planting trees or moving to an area where trees are in abundance.
+Understanding tree behaviours and their relationship with the surrounding environment can help to manage their influence and reduce the likelihood of damage to the home or a commercial premises.